 About

+Weiss currently serves on the Board of the American Tapestry Alliance as the Director of Exhibitions and is a fellow at the New Jewish Culture Fellowship.
 She taught in Bay Area public schools for years and began her studio education by attending classes at Laney Community College in Oakland.
-She studied weaving at the Richmond Art Center and the private studio of Tricia Goldberg.
-Weiss has exhibited in such institutions as the Atlanta Contemporary Art Center, Evanston Art Center, Arc Gallery, 465 Collective, and Instit für Alles Mögliche, including a solo exhibition at Applied Contemporary Craft Gallery in Oakland, CA. In 2024 she performed in an Ecosexual Walking Ritual in Düsseldorf, Germany with Annie Sprinkle and Beth Stephens.
-Weiss currently serves on the Board of the American Tapestry Alliance as the Director of Exhibitions and is a Jewish Museum of Chicago Artist Collective Member.
-She is a fellow in the 2026 cohort of the New Jewish Culture Fellowship.
+She has exhibited in such institutions as the Atlanta Contemporary Art Center, Evanston Art Center, ARC Gallery, 465 Collective, Instit für Alles Mögliche, Applied Contemporary Craft Gallery, among others.
+She is a member of the Jewish Museum of Chicago Artist Collective and has performed in Ecosexual Walking Rituals with Annie Sprinkle and Beth Stephens.
+Weiss holds Bachelors of the Arts in Art History and American Studies from University of California at Berkeley and a Masters of Fine Arts in Fiber and Material Studies from The School of the Art Institute of Chicago.

 CONTACT ME FOR COMMISSIONS, SALES INQUIRIES, SHOWS, and WORKSHOPS